 Cats have sharp hunting instincts and quick reflexes, even if they’re tame and well-behaved.
-They have been known to attack and eat birds, fish, hamsters, and other pets that are viewed as prey.
-There is a grey area with tortoises, however.
-They are prey animals, but cats don’t hunt tortoises in the wild, leaving owners to wonder if they’d get along.
+They’ve been known to attack and eat birds, fish, rodents, and other pets that they see as prey.
+However, cats don’t hunt tortoises in the wild, leaving owners wondering if cats and tortoises will get along.

 Are Tortoises Good With Cats?

-Felines don’t set up permanent claims on land, food, or even sunning spots.
-Your cat will be more willing to compromise if the tortoise wants a space.
-You won’t get those persistent, unresolvable fights that can be found with a cat and a dog, for example.
+Your cat may be willing to compromise if the tortoise wants space, so you’re unlikely to get those persistent, unresolvable fights that regularly occur between a cat and a dog.

-Out of the two, your cat is the most likely to pester the tortoise.
-However, since these reptiles aren’t the natural prey of cats, your cat won’t react based on its hunting instincts.
-This eliminates the urge to antagonize, bite, or exhaust the creature as it might with a bird, fish, or rat.
+Your cat is more likely to pester the tortoise.
+However, since tortoises aren’t natural prey, your cat won’t usually react based on its hunting instincts.

 Do Tortoises And Cats Get On?

-Tortoises and cats have no reason to be instant friends, but they won’t be automatic enemies either.
-The cat and tortoise will view each other as a strange new creature with odd:
+Tortoises and cats have no reason to be instant friends, but they won’t be instant enemies either.

-In a good situation, this will result in curiosity as the two investigate and learn about each other.
-Once they’re satisfied, they may live in harmony, either accepting the other creature’s presence or ignoring it.
+Their different smells, movements, and behaviors will result in curiosity as the two animals investigate and learn more about each other.
+Once they’re satisfied, they may live in harmony, either accepting the other creature’s presence or ignoring each other entirely.

 Are Tortoises Safe Around Cats?